Ryota Horachi

 Ryota Horachi (洞地 遼大, Horachi Ryota) is a Japanese racing driver currently competing in F4 Japanese Championship.

 Career

 Formula 4

 Horachi started his Formula 4 career in 2022 with Akiland Racing.
-Horachi moved to HFDP with B-Max Racing Team after winning the Honda Suzuka Scholarship, partnering Yuto Nomura for the 2024 season.
+He moved to HFDP with B-Max Racing Team after winning the Honda Suzuka Scholarship, partnering Yuto Nomura for the 2024 season.
 Horachi achieved his first win at Fuji Speedway.

 Horachi stayed again in Formula 4 for 2025, but this time racing with PONOS Racing.

+Super GT

+In 2026, Horachi was recruited by Tsuchiya Engineering to compete in Super GT GT300 class with longtime driver Takamitsu Matsui.